Shaier/Rewrite-History/README.md

 * Secret_History
 * The Oxford History Of The Classical World

-The convert.py file will convert pdf files to txt files.
+* The convert.py file will convert pdf files to txt files, while the Rewrite.py	file will create the text.